El Yunque National Forest

 The Portal Rain Forest Center

-Opened in 1996, the El Portal Rain Forest Center was designed to give visitors an introduction or a beautiful start on what the rain forest looks like.
+Opened in 1996, the El Portal Rain Forest Center was designed to provide visitors with an immersive introduction to the beauty and biodiversity of the rain forest.
+The center serves as a gateway for exploring the forest and understanding its role in the region’s ecology.

-The entry experience begins at the top of an elevated pathway that links the facility with the surrounding forest and offers views of mountain peaks, the ocean, and reforested terrain.
+The entry experience begins at the top of an elevated pathway that connects the facility with the surrounding forest, offering stunning views of mountain peaks, the ocean, and reforested terrain.
+Visitors can take in panoramic views of the forest while learning about the region’s natural history, flora, and fauna.

 Rates and Hours

-El Yunque is open 7 days a week and closes at 6 p.m.
-The Tropical Forest Center Portal on Route 191 is open daily from 9 a.m. at 5 p.m.
-The El Yunque Catalina field office along the road on the north side of the forest provides information on hiking and will help you plan tours of El Yunque, including those at night.
+El Yunque National Forest is open seven days a week and closes at 6 p.m.
+The Tropical Forest Center Portal on Route 191 is open daily from 9 a.m. to 5 p.m.
+The El Yunque Catalina Field Office, located along the road on the north side of the forest, provides information on hiking trails and can assist with planning tours of the forest, including night tours that offer a unique perspective of the rain forest.

-The entrance to the rain forest is free.
-There is a fee to access the visitor center.
+While the entrance to the rain forest is free, there is a small fee to access the visitor center.

 Camping

-Overnight camping is not allowed in wilderness areas.
-But there are some camps in the national forest.
-Camping reservations can be made at the El Portal Visitor Center on Highway 191 at the entrance to the National Forest.
+Overnight camping is not permitted in the wilderness areas of El Yunque.
+However, there are designated campgrounds within the national forest.
+Camping reservations can be made at the El Portal Visitor Center, located on Highway 191 at the entrance to the National Forest.
+The center can provide information on available campsites and help visitors plan their stays.

 How to get from San Juan to the El Yunque rain forest

-From San Juan take Rte.
-26 / Baldorioty de Castro Highway east to Carolina, from where you will reach Rte.
-66 / Roberto Sanchez Vilella Highway.
-Go east on Rte.
-3, continue east to the intersection of Rte.191, a 2-lane highway that leads south to the rain forest.
-Then take 191 for about 3 miles.
-As the path climbs, you will enter the El Yunque rain forest.
-The address of the visitor center is PR-191 Río Grande, PR 00745.
+From San Juan, take Route 26 / Baldorioty de Castro Highway east toward Carolina, then continue onto Route 66 / Roberto Sanchez Vilella Highway.
+Follow Route 3 east until you reach the intersection with Route 191, a two-lane highway that leads south into El Yunque Rain Forest.
+Continue on Route 191 for about 3 miles, and as the road ascends, you will enter the rain forest.
+The address of the visitor center is PR-191, Río Grande, PR 00745.

-Stop at the visitor center for maps and more information on the rain forest.
+Be sure to stop at the visitor center for maps and additional information about hiking trails, wildlife, and the forest’s history.

 What to Bring